sydbail/MintingNFTwebpage/README.md

 # NFT Minting Webpage

 A webpage I wrote to learn how to work with the Ethereum blockchain and writing smart contracts.
-Uses the Truffle Suite Ganache personal blockchain.
+Uses the Truffle Suite Ganache personal Ethereum blockchain.
 Allows you to mint an NFT associated with an image to a Metamask wallet.
 Allows the option to include IPFS metadata or create a non-transferable NFT.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.

+Note: This application uses the Ganache blockchain is for testing/development purposes, this does not mint NFTs to the Ethereum mainnet.

 ## Prerequisites